djay/hostout.ubuntu/collective/hostout/README.txt

 Often we have a buildout installed and working on a development machine and we need to get it working on one or many hosts quickly and easily.

+First you will need a host.
+You'll need a linux with ssh access and sudo access.
+VPS and cloud hosting is now cheap and plentiful with options as low as $11USD a month.
+If you're not sure, pick a pay per hour option preconfigured with unbuntu and give it a go.

+Next you need a production buildout for your application.
+There are plenty available whether it be for Plone, grok, django, BFG, pylons.
+Often a buildout will come in serveral files, one for development and one for production.
+Just remember that to get the best performance you will need to understand your buildout.

+Once you've followed instructions and got your development buildout running on your development machine you're ready.

+My buildout works, now how do I host it?
+****************************************

 First we add the collective.hostout part to our development buildout

     >>> write('buildout.cfg',